asadw1/termina/README.md

 # Termina

 Welcome to **Termina**!
-Inspired by The Legend of Zelda series, Termina is a multi-component project consisting of a RESTful API backend, a React-based web frontend, and Python CLI tools.
+Inspired by a few past projects, Termina is a multi-component project consisting of a RESTful API backend, a React-based web frontend, and Python CLI tools.
 This project provides a seamless music player experience with a shell-like interface.

 ## Overview